-The summer of 2019 saw SHAP open its first Residential Family Centre for parents looking to increase and improve their parenting skills and strengths and address any identified areas of concern or development.
+SHAP’s Residential Family Centre supports parents looking to increase and improve their parenting skills and strengths and address any identified areas of concern or development.

-Registered with Ofsted, the Scheme provides parenting assessments in a residential environment for families who are experiencing difficulties in parenting their babies or young children, possibly linked to ongoing care proceedings.
+The Family Centre provides parenting assessments in a residential environment for families who are experiencing difficulties in parenting their babies or young children, possibly linked to ongoing care proceedings.
+The Centre is registered with Ofsted which is the Government department who make sure that organisations providing education, training and care services, provide them to a high standard.
+(To find out more about Ofsted click here).

 We provide a family-friendly environment which meets the daily emotional, physical and social well-being needs of parents, young children and other family members.

 Our Residential Assessments are typically delivered over a 12 week period, offering comprehensive and individualised packages of care and support.
-Using the PAMS process all aspects of an individual’s parenting and independent living skills are incorporated.
+We use a process called PAMS which covers all aspects of people’s parenting and independent living skills.
+Assessments are overseen by our Social Worker and Registered Manager.

 SHAP’s Residential Family Centre is committed to promoting the best outcomes for children and we believe those outcomes to include the opportunity for each child to live, grow and thrive in safety.
-The key objectives for our Scheme are:
+The key objectives of our Family Centre are to provide:

-- enable children to live safely with their families in quality self-contained accommodation whilst the ability of their parents to care for and protect them is assessed
+- high quality self contained accommodation where children can live safely with their families whilst the ability of their parents to care for and protect them is assessed

-- provide timely accurate parenting assessments which comply with the Local Authority Pre Court Protocol
+- timely accurate parenting assessments which comply with the Local Authority Pre Court Protocol

-- provide an environment where families and children can feel safe, supported and involved with their assessment
+- an environment where families and children can feel safe, supported and involved with their assessment

-- provide opportunities for parents to learn and develop their parenting abilities using a variety of methods
+- opportunities for parents to learn and develop their parenting abilities using a variety of methods

-- enable parents to develop healthy, supportive relationships
+- support that enables parents to develop healthy, supportive relationships

-- provide opportunities for parents to develop independent living skills
+- opportunities for parents to develop independent living skills

-- provide opportunities for parents to understand and meet the needs of their children
+- opportunities for parents to understand and meet the needs of their children

-- provide opportunities for parents to be reunified with their children following a period of separation
+- opportunities for parents to be reunified with their children following a period of separation

-- enable informed decisions to be taken about whether or not it would be in the child’s best interests to remain in the care of their parents
+- a setting and process which enable informed decisions to be taken about whether or not it would be in the child’s best interests to remain in the care of their parents

-- support parents to acknowledge and meet their responsibilities towards their children
+- support to parents so that they can acknowledge and meet their responsibilities towards their children

-- empower parents to be involved and participate in decisions which affect themselves and their children
+- opportunities which empower parents to be involved and participate in decisions which affect themselves and their children

-- work within agreements which are fair, reasonable and objective.
+- clear agreements about assessments which are fair, reasonable and objective.

 Vision: Happy positive parents creating flourishing confident children.